 Legally, when a business partner dies, the heirs stand to gain the partner's shares of the business.
 For many companies, this is not acceptable.
-It would either mean working with someone not honed in to the way the business runs or facing bankruptcy because the business debts would become too much.
+It would either mean working with someone not honed in to the way the business runs or facing bankruptcy because the business debts would become too much to bear.

 If you do fall into any of these higher risk categories, you should visit a doctor and provide documentation that you see a doctor regularly.
 This can make a difference to a life insurance company.
 In the end, they may be willing to raise your insurability ranking.
 This ensures you get a better rate.